-The first dedicated digital library portal was launched in 2005 at the address findit.lu, based on MetaLib by Exlibris.
-This first portal is not under active development any longer.
 Since 2014, the new delivery platform for all consortial content is at a-z.lu, the National Library’s search engine based on the ExLibris Primo discovery solution.
-Integrated services include a massive cloud-based index of several 100 million references, a fully responsive interface as well as the integration with more than 80 catalogues of the bibnet.lu libraries.
+Integrated services include a cloud-based index of several 100 million references, a fully responsive interface and the integration of more than 80 catalogues of the bibnet.lu library network.

-The current team of Consortium Luxembourg is Juliane Schulze, administration and licensing; Teresa Fernandez, metadata and statistics; and Patrick Peiffer, head of consortium.
-Our offices are in the Kirchberg Annex of the National Library at 31, blvd Adenauer; L-1115 Luxembourg.
+The current team of the Consortium department: Juliane Schulze, administration and licensing; Teresa Fernandez, metadata and statistics; and Patrick Peiffer, head of consortium.
+Our offices are in the Kirchberg Annex of the National Library at 31, blvd Adenauer; L-1115 Luxembourg (map).